Monte Carlo investigation of phase changes and the order of transition of Ising modeled single-walled Nanotube

-In order to confirm further the second-order transition, the canonical distribution for FM and AFM interaction at the transition temperature is depicted in Fig. \ref{f15}.
-All the micro-states are chosen based on their weight $p(E,T)=g(E)\exp[-\beta E]$ and the system show single peak for the canonical distribution.
-Temperatures below and above in the vicinity of the transition temperature also show single peak in the distributions.
+In order to further confirm the second-order transition, the canonical distribution for FM and G-AFM interaction at the transition temperature is analyzed and is depicted in Fig. \ref{f22}.
+All the micro-states are chosen based on their weight ($g(E)\exp[-\beta E]$) and the system shows a single peak for the canonical distribution.
+Temperatures below and above the vicinity of the transition temperature also show single peak in the distribution.
 The single peaked form of the probability distribution at the transition temperature is a common indication for the existence of a second-order transition \cite{Landau2004A_New}.
-As a result, both the FM and AFM interactions show the second-order phase transition.
+It is also confirmed that both the FM and G-AFM interactions show the second-order phase transition.